 His numerous adventures across the world of wine won him respect from virtually everyone who values hard work, unwavering commitment, and dedication.
 Prominent wine writer Hugh Johnson describes the wine marvel and rarity as “a pillar of opinion who everyone respects”

-Even though his passion for wine and “aggressive” marketing approach often take centre stage in his life, moments with Spurrier are always warm and memorable — an experience to look up to.
+Even though his passion for wine and “aggressive” marketing approach often take center stage in his life, moments with Spurrier are always warm and memorable.
 As a richly educated Brit who attended the London School of Economics and a sporty rugby school, Steven Spurrier had deep insights into various subjects.

-Spurrier’s love for wine transcends pleasure; he describes it as the “science of forensics.”
+Did You Know: Spurrier’s love for wine transcended pleasure; he describes it as the “science of forensics.”
 Those who met him have described his company’s refreshing, interesting, insightful, and never off-putting.

-As he revealed in his autobiography, “A life in wine,” his love for wine was ignited by a taste of a 1908 glorious Cockburn’s port when he was 13 years old.
+As he revealed in his autobiography, “A Life in Wine,” his love for wine was ignited by a taste of a 1908 glorious Cockburn’s port when he was 13 years old.
 That magical moment set Spurrier on his journey to positively impact the wine world.
-Spurrier was always looking for the next challenge to conquer, and his daughter, Katie, had the best words to describe his love for adventure when she said, “Spurrier’s problem is that the present bore him.”
+Spurrier was always looking for the next challenge to conquer, and his daughter, Katie, had the best words to describe his love for adventure when she said, “Spurrier’s problem is that the present bores him.”

 Steven Spurrier always said he was a privileged boy with lots of luck.
 He loved wine, art, and the wonderful people he was lucky to have met and perhaps inspired.

 March 9, 2021 —Steven Spurrier died from cancer at his Bride Valley wine estate in Dorset at 79.
-He was married to Bella Lawson until his death, and their union birthed two children: Kate and Christian.
+He was married to Bella Lawson until his death, and together they had two children: Kate and Christian.